anthonydn/qctimeseries/README.md

 * Helpers: `qc_add_flags()`, `qc_progress()`, `qc_apply_flags()`, `qc_check_plot()`, `qc_transfer()`, `qc_remove_flags()`
 * R Markdown template so non-R users can review by clicking Run

+## Known limitations

+* Time zones have not gotten enough dedicated attention so be careful with them
+* If you are using it now, you are basically an alpha tester, so let me know what bugs or inconveniences you find!

 ## License

 GPL-3